-CREATIVE WRITING &
+NCA CREATIVE WRITING & COMPOSITION

-COMPOSITION Semesters: 2 Credits: 2 Grade Level: 10-12 DOE# 1092/1090 Weight: 4.0 Counts as English/Language Arts credits
+Semesters: 2 Credits: 2 Grade Level: 10-12 DOE# 1092/1090 Weight: 4.0 Counts as English/Language Arts credits

-This course is designed for the student who enjoys writing and is developing interested in an awareness of and techniques for effective creative expression in both prose and poetry.
+This course is designed for the student who enjoys writing and is interested in developing an awareness of and techniques for effective creative expression in both prose and poetry.
 Students will be required to complete semester projects, compose short stories, keep journals on a regular basis, complete various writing and exercises aimed at expanding and polishing writing style.
 Students will be encouraged to submit their work Spectrum, Penn's literary to magazine.
 This is an elective English course that may be selected in addition to the required English courses.